CLI install guide

 On Linux and macOS:

-ssh-keygen -Y verify -f allowed_signers -I contact@grapheneos.org -n "factory images" -s DEVICE_NAME-factory-VERSION.zip.sig < DEVICE_NAME-factory-VERSION.zip
+ssh-keygen -Y verify -f allowed_signers -I contact@grapheneos.org -n "factory images" -s DEVICE_NAME-install-VERSION.zip.sig < DEVICE_NAME-install-VERSION.zip

 On Windows:

-cmd /c 'ssh-keygen -Y verify -f allowed_signers -I contact@grapheneos.org -n "factory images" -s DEVICE_NAME-factory-VERSION.zip.sig < DEVICE_NAME-factory-VERSION.zip'
+cmd /c 'ssh-keygen -Y verify -f allowed_signers -I contact@grapheneos.org -n "factory images" -s DEVICE_NAME-install-VERSION.zip.sig < DEVICE_NAME-install-VERSION.zip'

 This will produce the following output when successful: